 The Group's credit risk is attributable to its trade and other receivables.
 The credit risk on liquid funds is limited because management reviews the recoverable amount of trade receivables at end of each reporting period to ensure that adequate impairment losses are made for irrecoverable amounts.

-The Group is not exposed to significant concentration of credit risk.
-The five largest customers accounted for less than 1% (2015 : 86%) of the Group's total trade receivables as at December 31, 2016.
 Apart from delegating a team for determining the credit limits, credit approvals and other monitoring procedures on customers, the Group had also explored new markets and new customers in order to minimise the concentration of credit risk.